dotafreshman/SI507_final_project/README.md

     - `input` name of the location to search
     - `inputtype` use `textquery` to get a text form response
     - `fields` use `geometry` to get coordinate
+## Additional Information
+  There is a secret.py containing the keys for running this program. requirements.txt contains the packages needed
 ## Code Structure

 - `plot1_map`